koleada/koleada/README.md

  learn about the underlying technology.
 Since then I have became truly intrigued with computers and this amazing community.
 I'm currently trying to learn as much as I can and get expierence along the way.

-- Some of my big interests are, [cybersecuity: bash scripting, ethical hacking tools, linux ...], [software development: Java, C/C++, python], -[Cryptocurrency/Economics: Bitcoin, Ethereum, Blockchain and underlying concepts.]
+- Some of my big interests are, [cybersecuity: scripting, ethical hacking tools, linux ...], [software development: Java, C/C++, Python], [Cryptocurrency/Economics: Bitcoin, Ethereum, Blockchain and underlying concepts]

 <!---
 koleada/koleada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.